 Generally, the more expensive and longer a course is; the better – but that’s not a given.

-Courses that offer you work once you have passed are generally untrue, you will be put on their database of potential employees, but no-one can guarantee you work on completion of your chosen Close Protection course.
-There are circa 15,000 SIA licensed CPO’s in the UK, 95% of whom are thought to be self-employed, all fighting for the scraps of work that are advertised.
+Courses that promise you work once you have passed are generally untrue, you will be put on their database of potential employees, but no-one can guarantee you work on completion of your chosen Close Protection course.
+There are circa 15,000 SIA licensed CPO’s in the UK, 95% of whom are thought to be self-employed, all fighting for the scraps of work that are openly advertised.
 The vast majority of work is shared between friends, trusted colleagues and closed networks.
 Be very cautious of vacancies posted on social media that sound too good to be true, they often are and probably a CV harvest and/or cheap marketing ploy.
 Do your due diligence on security companies and their directors before handing over your personal data to them in the hope of work, and never pay them for vetting on the promise of work, it’s a scam.

 Most close protection work in the UK is concentrated in and around London; where do you live? – living several hours from London will put you at a distinct disadvantage.
 Do you have any accommodation in London? – most jobs these days do not include accommodation, and it’s not cheap living in the Capital.
 Do you have any knowledge of London?
-If not, you need to learn quick.
-Most Principal’s will ask you for recommendations; where the nearest pharmacy or coffee shop is, and London is a big place.
-Do you have enough money to support yourself during the job, and for the 30 days proceeding – that it generally takes to get paid?
+If not, you need to learn and quickly.
+Most principals will ask you for recommendations: where the nearest pharmacy or coffee shop is, and London is a big place.
+Do you have enough money to support yourself during the task, and for the 30 days proceeding? – that is how long it generally takes to get paid, sometimes longer.
 And during the quiet periods?
 It’s a seasonal feast and famine industry that is very cut-throat.
 The security industry is flooded, with the next person or company willing to do it cheaper than the last.
-You really need to consider these points before investing your hard earned money and time into a course, which may yield zero return!
+You really need to consider these points before investing your hard-earned money and time into a course, which may yield zero return!

 You need to consider and understand that you’ll be starting at the bottom of the ladder, you will need to gain experience, the trust of colleagues and companies before the work offers start coming in.
-Don’t be a ‘job-snob’, turn up for last minute retail, doors and event security work – prove yourself, build your own professional network and reputation, because nothing will get handed to you on a plate.
+Don’t be a ‘job-snob’, turn up for last-minute retail, doors and event security work – prove yourself, build your own professional network and reputation, because nothing will get handed to you on a plate.
 And be prepared for the backstabbing, bitching and bloating – the industry is rife with jealousy, egos and know-it-alls!

-Becoming a bodyguard is not easy by any stretch of the imagination, it’s not a case of 140 hours guided learning and you’re magically a bodyguard.
+Becoming a bodyguard in the UK is not easy by any stretch of the imagination, it’s not simply a case of 140 hours guided learning and you’ll magically become a bodyguard.
 Being a bodyguard is not just a career choice, it’s a life choice.
 To become a bodyguard you need to live, breath and become fully immersed in it.
-Once you’ve mastered it, then you can call yourself a bodyguard.
+Once you’ve mastered that, then you can call yourself a bodyguard.

-Please feel free to link to our article, If you would like to “quote us” then please get in touch.
+Feel free to link to our article, if you would like to “quote us” then please get in touch.